 Avoid inhaling exhaust gases, as they contain carbon monoxide, which is a colorless, odorless, and poisonous gas.
+Death or serious injury can result.

 The best protection against carbon monoxide entry into the vehicle body is a properly maintained engine exhaust and ventilation system.
 It is recommended that the exhaust system and body be inspected by a qualified motor home service center: